AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsection{Implementation details}

-We integrate NetVLAD and EigenPlaces into \sysname and conduct a visual localisation experiment.
+We integrate NetVLAD (NV) and EigenPlaces (EP) into \sysname and conduct visual localisation experiments because these two IR models have a stronger correlation with the match ratio than AP-GeM, as shown in Figure~\ref{fig:match_ratio_simi}.
 Different IR methods have an impact on similarity thresholds.
-As shown in Figure~\ref{fig:match_ratio_simi}, although the correlation between the three IR methods is similar for each data set, the range distribution of similarity is slightly different.
-For Eigenplaces, the distribution of similarity on all data sets is 0.3 to 0.95, but NetVLAD and AP-GeM are not so uniform.
-For NetVLAD in particular, the range of similarity on Aachen Day-Night-v1.1 dataset is smaller than on Cambridge Landmarks and 7Scenes datasets.
-There should be two reasons for this.
-Firstly, the Aachen-V1.1 dataset represents a handheld motion pattern for AR applications in city-scale environments, and Eigenplaces is more robust to camera viewpoint changes than NetVLAD and AP-GeM~\cite{Berton_2023_EigenPlaces}.
-Secondly, the Aachen Day-Night-v1.1 dataset has the cross-device domain gap that images in the reference database and query images have different resolutions and camera intrinsic parameters, while images of 7scenes and Cambridge datasets were captured with the same camera and have the same resolution.
+As shown in Figure~\ref{fig:match_ratio_simi}, although the correlation between the three IR methods is similar for each dataset, the range distribution of similarity is slightly different.
+For EigenPlaces, the distribution of similarity on all datasets is 0.3 to 0.95, but NetVLAD and AP-GeM are not so uniform.
+For NetVLAD in particular, the range of similarity on the Aachen Day-Night-v1.1 dataset is smaller than on the Cambridge Landmarks and 7Scenes datasets.
+There are two possible reasons for this phenomenon.
+Firstly, the Aachen-V1.1 dataset represents a handheld motion pattern for AR applications in large city-scale environments, and EigenPlaces is more robust to camera viewpoint changes than NetVLAD and AP-GeM~\cite{Berton_2023_EigenPlaces}.
+Secondly, the Aachen Day-Night-v1.1 dataset has a cross-device domain gap, as the reference and query images have different resolutions and camera intrinsic parameters, whereas the images in the 7Scenes and Cambridge datasets were captured with the same camera.